The amazing benefits of green tea

 How to make your perfect brew?

 While making your perfect cup of green tea, you need to maintain the accurate amount of green tea to water ratio as well as the temperature.
-Various other factors like the vessel to brew and time of brewing also come into play.
+Various other factors like the vessel to brew and the time of brewing also come into play.
 Here is a quick look at it:

 Quality of water: